good

 1.

-To start, you'll need an Asana account (free).
+First, you'll need an Asana account (free).
 Just register with a valid email address and answer a few questions about yourself and how you intend to use Asana.

 Once registration is complete, you can set up your first project with the help of an AI assistant.
 This also serves as a kind of tutorial, since Asana shows you its basic features along with the most important layouts and views.

-Once registered, you'll start a 30-day trial phase during which all of Asana's premium features are available.
+Once registered, you'll start a 30-day trial phase, during which all of Asana's premium features are available.
 Once this period wraps up, you'll be switched to the free version, unless you purchase a subscription.

 Everything in One Place